Sale & Rebuild

 Through the Loose Fill Asbestos Eradication Scheme the ACT Government is demolishing approximately 1000 residential properties across 57 Canberra suburbs and offering these remediated blocks for sale as quickly as possible.

-The sale of each remediated block to a homeowner with First Right of Refusal or via public sale through the Land Development Agency (LDA) is an important part of managing the costs to the scheme.
+The sale of each remediated block to a homeowner with First Right of Refusal or via public sale through the Suburban Land Agency is an important part of managing the costs to the scheme.
 Once affected houses are surrendered, demolished and contaminated soil removed, blocks will be resold at market value.

 The purchase of contaminated homes and their removal has been made possible after the ACT Government received a $1 billion loan from the Commonwealth Government, which needs to be repaid.
 An important way to defray some of the substantial cost to our community is through the sale of remediated blocks.
 It is estimated that even after the sale of blocks, there will be a net cost of at least $400 million.